lauragillespie/timeego/README.md

 ## Project Information

-This app was build as a Project for the BCIT CST Comp 1930 course.
+Timeego was built as a group project for [COMP 1930](https://www.bcit.ca/study/outlines/20193045320), a first-term course in the [Computer Systems Technology](https://www.bcit.ca/study/programs/5500dipma#courses) program at [BCIT](https://www.bcit.ca).

+Our team consisted of three students.

 ## Installation